Jean-Pierre Filiu: Life and career

 Before joining Sciences Po in 2006, Filiu was a career-diplomat who served as a junior officer representing France in Jordan and the US, before becoming the French Deputy Chief of Mission (DCM) in Syria (1996–99) and in Tunisia (2002-2006).
 Filiu was also diplomatic adviser to the French minister of Interior (1990–91), the minister of Defense (1991–93) and the Prime Minister (2000-2002).
 He was one of the ten independent experts that President François Hollande designated to contribute to the 2013 White Book for National Defense and Security.

-Filiu authored or co-authored some twenty books, including "The Arab Revolution, ten lessons from the democratic uprising",.
+Filiu authored or co-authored some twenty books, including "The Arab Revolution, ten lessons from the democratic uprising".
 He later authored "Gaza, a history" (2014, Palestine Book Award) and "From Deep State to Islamic State, the Arab counter-revolution and its jihadi legacy" (2015), "Revisiting the Arab uprisings, the politics of a revolutionary moment" (2018).

 His previous research focused on the multi-faceted adaptation of Islam to globalized modernity.
 He described the conflicting dialectics between local and global jihad.
 And he highlighted how radical movements try to "modernize" traditional concepts, giving them a new meaning previously unknown in Islam, for instance in the case of the caliphate.
 His "Apocalypse in Islam" was awarded the main prize (Augustin-Thierry) by the Rendez-vous de l'Histoire, held every October in the city of Blois.

 He has been visiting professor at the Columbia University (New York City, NY) and Georgetown University, invited as a guest speaker to American universities, Harvard Kennedy School (Cambridge, MA) and the James Baker Institute (Houston, TX), as well as think tanks.:

-In Dezember 2024 Filiu was permitted to travel within Gaza for one month.
+In December 2024, Filiu was permitted to travel within Gaza for one month.
 The results of his experience were published in a book appearing in French in May 2025, and later in the same year in English translation.

 Other activities

 Filiu has been interviewed by Christiane Amanpour, BBC/The World, and Al Jazeera, and has been a guest to the English-speaking branch of France 24.
-He also published five graphic novels and wrote the lyrics of two songs, one about the conflict of the Gaza strip and the latter about the Syrian civil war.
+He also published five graphic novels and wrote the lyrics of two songs, one about the conflict in the Gaza Strip and the other about the Syrian civil war.